-- (3) In complying with its obligations in terms of sub-regulations (1) and (2) a public television broadcasting licensee must ensure that a minimum of: - (a) 35% of its drama programming consists of South African drama; - (b) 80% of its current affairs programming consists of South African current affairs; - (c) 50% of its documentary programming consists of South African documentary programming; - (d) 50% of its knowledge building programming consists of South African knowledge building programming; - (e) 60% of its educational programming consists of South African educational programming; and - (f) 55% of its children's programming consists of South African children's programming. - (4) The commercial arm or wing of a public television broadcasting licence is subject to the provisions of regulation 5.
+- (a) 35% of its drama programming consists of South African drama; - (b) 80% of its current affairs programming consists of South African current affairs; - (c) 50% of its documentary programming consists of South African documentary programming; - (d) 50% of its knowledge building programming consists of South African knowledge building programming; - (e) 60% of its educational programming consists of South African educational programming; and - (f) 55% of its children's programming consists of South African children's programming. - (3) The commercial service of a public television broadcasting licence is subject to the provisions of regulation 5.